appanipranav/Leet_Code_Python_problems/README.md

 # Leet_Code_Python_problems
-This Repoistory is about having all the Leet code python problems.
+This Repository is about having all the Leet code python problems.